chevereto/v3-docs/setup/container/bootstrapped.md

 ## Why bootstrapping?

-Ideally, you want to run Chevereto building your own image container image but that requires some setup.
+Ideally, you want to run Chevereto by building your own image container image for it.
+But that requires setup.
 This method doesn't require registry setup.
-A volume must be used for the application files, ideally a bind mount.

-We recommend using this method only if you are just trying the software or if you run it locally in your computer.
+We recommend using this method if you are trying Chevereto or if you run it local in your computer for **development purposes**.

 ## Instructions

 Check the repository at [chevereto/docker](https://github.com/chevereto/docker).

-## Images

-The images are published at [Docker Hub](https://hub.docker.com/r/chevereto/chevereto).